cchitsiang/awesome-stars/README.md

 - [juicedata/juicefs](https://github.com/juicedata/juicefs) - JuiceFS is a distributed POSIX file system built on top of Redis and S3.
 - [name5566/leaf](https://github.com/name5566/leaf) - A game server framework in Go (golang)
 - [create-go-app/cli](https://github.com/create-go-app/cli) - ✨ A complete and self-contained solution for developers of any qualification to create a production-ready project with backend (Go), frontend (JavaScript, TypeScript) and deploy automation (Ansible, D
-- [ddosify/ddosify](https://github.com/ddosify/ddosify) - Comprehensive Performance Testing Platform.
+- [ddosify/ddosify](https://github.com/ddosify/ddosify) - "Canva" of Observability.
 Available on CLI, Self-Hosted, and Cloud - https://ddosify.com 🚀
 - [juanfont/headscale](https://github.com/juanfont/headscale) - An open source, self-hosted implementation of the Tailscale control server
 - [slackhq/nebula](https://github.com/slackhq/nebula) - A scalable overlay networking tool with a focus on performance, simplicity and security
 - [shipt/plinko](https://github.com/shipt/plinko) - Plinko State Machine